SalomePlatform/adao/doc/en/ref_algorithm_MeasurementsOptimalPositioningTask.rst

 .. warning::

-  This algorithm is for now only available in textual user interface (TUI) and not in graphical user interface (GUI).
+  This algorithm is only available in textual user interface (TUI) and not in graphical user interface (GUI).

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

-This algorithm provides optimal positioning of measurement points by an EIM (Empirical Interpolation Method) analysis, from a set of state vectors (usually called "snapshots" in reduced basis methodology).
+This algorithm provides optimal positioning of measurement points by an EIM (Empirical Interpolation Method) analysis, in a iterative greedy way from a set of state vectors (usually called "snapshots" in reduced basis methodology).

 Each of these state vectors is usually (but not necessarily) the result :math:`\mathbf{y}` of a simulation :math:`H` for a given set of parameters :math:`\mathbf{x}=\mu`.
 In its simplest use, if the set of state vectors is pre-existing, it is only necessary to provide it through the algorithm options.

+It is also possible to exclude a priori potential locations for optimal measurement points, using the "*lcEIM*" analysis for a constrained positioning search.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst